tamhinsf/CosmosDbDiagAndFeed/README.md

    * Click Generate SAS and connection string.
 Copy the Connection string into the value of ***az_storage_account_connection_string*** in ***cosmosDbDiagAndFeedSettings&#46;json***

 ## Build and Run CosmosDbDiagAndFeed
+*  Before you can build and run CosmosDbDiagAndFeed, you need to configure Cosmos DB to output diagnostic logs into your Event Hub.
+Perform these steps - even if you used our setupCosmosDbDiagAndFeed&#46;sh setup script
+   * Navigate to the Azure Portal at https://portal.azure.com
+   * Go to your Resource Group (mycosmosrg is the default value in the setupCosmosDbDiagAndFeed&#46;sh setup script)
+   * Open the Event Hub account
+      * Take note of the Event Hub namespace name and Event Hub name
+   * Open the Cosmos DB account
+   * In the pane that contains Overview, scroll down to MONITORING, and select Diagnostic settings
+   * Turn on diagnostics
+   * On the Diagnostic settings page
+      * Provide a name, check Stream to an event hub, then click Event hub -> Configure
+         * Select the Event Hub namespace and Event Hub you noted from before
+         * Event hub policy name should be RootManagedSharedAccessKey
+         * Click OK
+      * Under Log, check all three items
+      * Under Metric, check Requests
+      * Click Save at the top
 *  Navigate to the folder containing your local clone of this repository
-   * If you used our Easy Setup - Azure Virtual Machine option, the path to the local clone will be /azmo/CosmosDbDiagAndFeed
+   * If you used our Easy Setup - Azure Virtual Machine option, the path to the local clone will be /cosmosdiagfeed/CosmosDbDiagAndFeed
 *  Make sure that ***CosmosDbDiagAndFeedSettings&#46;json***, as created by ***setupAzureMonitor&#46;sh*** is present.
 If you manually setup the supporting Azure resources, make sure this file is present and contains the values listed the section "Setup Azure Environment manually".
 *  Run these commands to build and run the client application that will download Activity logs to your computer:
     *  dotnet clean